ConnorBaker/ProgrammingInHaskell2ndEd/blog-generator/posts/2019-12-21-Chapter-3-Notes.md

 ### Fractional

-> This class contains types whose values are instances of the numeric class Num, but in addition whose values are non-integeral, and as such support the methods of fractional division and fractional reciprocation:
+> This class contains types whose values are instances of the numeric class `Num`, but in addition whose values are non-integral, and as such support the methods of fractional division and fractional reciprocation:
 >
 > `(/) :: a -> a -> a`
 >